Quessian-Phaedrus-Sternabite/Obsidian-Law/Case Law/Connaly v. General Construction (1926).md

 https://supreme.justia.com/cases/federal/us/269/385/
 ### Summary
+* Have to decide wages based off of "the average"
 * Vague laws are invalid due to being confusing (see [[Important Quirbs#^802bce |Vagueness Doctrine]])
 * Appealed Oklahoma bill.